 Every Night, Architects Read for Kids

-Inspired by the famous collection of folk tale, One Thousand and One Nights, the Architecture in the Schools Committee has prepared a book list along with videos of live reading.
+Inspired by the famous collection of folk tales, One Thousand and One Nights, the Architecture in the Schools Committee has prepared a book list along with videos of live reading.
 Some videos are open sources online, while other titles are read by local architects.
 Find the titles that best fit your child’s cognitive level.
 Click for book lists.

 10 Days of Learning: Skyscraper